-You don’t have to reinvent keto versions of high carb foods to do the keto diet.
-After typing it out, it seems a bit silly to even say it.
-But I’m hoping something as simple as a cabbage soup recipe will help bring that point to light.
+You don't have to reinvent keto versions of high carb foods to do the keto diet.
+After typing it out, it seems a bit silly even to say it.
+But I'm hoping something as simple as a cabbage soup recipe will help bring that point to light.

 I’m just always surprised by how many people start this way of eating, search for recipes and come to the conclusion that they need to spend all of their time in the kitchen crafting ketofied versions of the junk they were eating before trying to get healthy.
-Or think the things required to do this diet come from specialty stores or have to be special ordered online.
+Or think the things required to do this diet come from specialty stores or have to be special-ordered online.

 Yes, there are keto versions of just about everything you can think of.
 But you don't need to overcomplicate everything in the name of keto.
 You don't need fancy sweeteners or flours.

 I'm guilty of posting keto versions of the stuff we all miss and crave at one point or another.
 My fathead pizza rolls and keto chocolates are a couple of my most popular recipes.
 But they aren't the foods I eat on a regular basis or what I would recommend to people struggling to figure out how to get started, wrap their head around macros, or figure out what you can eat on the keto diet.
 These are special sometimes treats and fun cooking projects for people with ketogenic dietary restrictions; not daily diet fare.

 In fact, some might even call it a bait and switch.
 Lure you in with fancy treats only to deliver the following message: